X1 Control Panel Expert Mode Overview

 On the left side of Expert Mode's window is an image of the Z, which can be used to select individual button inputs.

-If you move your cursor over this image you will see the buttons are highlighted in green.
+If you move your cursor over this image, you will see that all 11 visible buttons can be outlined in yellow.
 Simply click any one of these to view their complete input and output mappings of the right side of the screen.

 Tilt Inputs